Daimler Dingo: Design and development

-No spare wheel was carried, considered unnecessary because of the use of run-flat (nearly solid) rubber tyres rather than pneumatic types vulnerable to punctures.
-Despite hard tyres, independent coil suspension gave each wheel approximately 8 in vertical deflection and coil springs all round gave a comfortable ride.
+No spare wheel was carried, considered unnecessary because of the use of run-flat (nearly solid) rubber tyres, rather than pneumatic tyres vulnerable to punctures.
+Despite hard tyres, independent coil-spring suspension for all four roadwheels allowed approximately 8 in vertical deflection, and gave a comfortable ride.

 A swivelling seat beside the driver allowed the second crewmember to attend to the No. 19 wireless set or Bren gun.
 The driver's seat was canted slightly off to the left of the vehicle which, in conjunction with a hinged vision flap in the rear armour, allowed the driver to drive in reverse and look behind by looking over his left shoulder, a useful feature in a reconnaissance vehicle where quick retreats were sometimes necessary.

-The Dingo remained in production throughout the war but to bring other production resources into use, the design was passed to Ford Canada, where an equivalent vehicle ("Scout Car, Ford, Mk.I", also called "Lynx") was built with a more powerful, Ford V8 95 hp, engine, transmission and running gear.
-The vehicle superficially resembled the Dingo in general arrangement and body shape, was approximately a foot longer, wider and taller, a ton and a half heavier, less nimble (the turning circle was 47 ft) and was louder.
+The Dingo remained in production throughout the war, but to bring other production resources into use, the design was passed to Ford Canada, where an equivalent vehicle ('Scout Car, Ford, Mk.I', also called 'Lynx') was built with a more powerful, Ford V8 95 hp, engine, transmission, and running gear.
+The vehicle superficially resembled the Dingo in general arrangement and body shape, was approximately a foot longer, wider and taller, a ton and a half heavier, less nimble (the turning circle was 47 ft), and was louder.
 While rugged and dependable, it was not as popular as the Dingo, due to the intended use of covert intelligence gathering.
-Total production figures for each type were 6,626 for the Dingo (all marks) 1939–1945 and 3,255 for the Lynx 1942–1945.
+Total production figures for each type were 6,626 for the Dingo (all variants) 1939–1945, and 3,255 for the Lynx 1942–1945.